 How we identify, assess and review children with special educational needs

-In deciding whether to make special education provision to support educational, social, physical
+In deciding whether to make special education provision to support educational, social, physical or emotional needs, we:

 • Work in partnership with parents/carers and pupils;